camposamanda/tutorials/your_first_github_commit_quick_demo.md

 ## 5) you are all set to sync all the other files!

-- open your local repository and open it in the terminal
+- go to your local repository and open it in the terminal
-- use the 'git innit' command to initialize as a github folder
+- use 'git status' to check that there is still a file to be synced in your locar repository (the one we added in step 1)
-- use 'git add .gitignore' to add your first file
+- use 'git add your_file.xx' to stage it to be synced
-- use 'git status' to check that your first file has been staged to be synced with the remote repository
+- go ahead and use 'git status' again, you will see your file is staged to be synced now
 - use 'git commit -m 'this is my second commit' ' to commit the staged file
 - once you are ready, use 'git push' to push your local file to your remote repository